An overview of job planning

 • accountability arrangements

-If you are applying for your first post, be aware that it should include a proposed job plan in the application pack.
-If one is not included, you should ask to see one.
+If you are applying for your first post, be aware that it should include a proposed job plan in the application pack and if one is not included, you should ask to see one.
+Although accepting the job after a successful interview doesn’t mean that this advertised job plan is then the fixed outcome – there should still be a proper job planning discussion before you start.

 Principles of the job planning process